 After all, whether we’re talking about Burns street or Wall Street, freedom is power.
 To be free of limits, and to be capable of anything means that you could step on anyone, anytime.

-And from Scarface to U.S. history books at school, if there’s anything we’re supposed to learn by the time we’re fifteen, it’s that we’re supposed to be free.
+And from Scarface to every U.S. history book at school, if there’s anything we’re supposed to learn by the time we’re fifteen, it’s that we’re supposed to be free.

 This is why being a part of the hood makes sense; it’s a claim of land and dignity, no different from what governments and businesses do with territory they claim.